 - Tactile input e.g. familiar fidget object

-Many students with autism also seek some types of sensory input because they simply enjoy the sensation it provides.
+Many autistic students also seek some types of sensory input because they simply enjoy the sensation it provides.

 Sensory Processing Strategies